hyperhq/runv/README.md

 Please check the runC example to get the container rootfs. https://github.com/opencontainers/runc#examples

-And you can get a sample OCF config.json at https://github.com/opencontainers/runc#oci-container-json-format or simply execute `runv spec`.
+And you can get a sample OCI config.json at https://github.com/opencontainers/runc#oci-container-json-format or simply execute `runv spec`.